pdf-association/arlington-pdf-model/README.md

 ### Notes

-* TestGrammar PoC does NOT currently confirm PDF version validity
+* TestGrammar PoC does NOT currently confirm PDF version validity or understand declarative functions

 * all error messages from validating PDF files are prefixed with "Error:"

 * possible error messages from PDF file validation are as follows.
 Each error message also provides some context (e.g. a PDF object number):

 ```
 Error: EXCEPTION ...
 Error: Failed to open ...